 NUR 513.
 Theoretical Foundations for Leadership (3) This course provides an examination of theoretical models of nursing and leadership along with selected theoretical frameworks for understanding role development, organizational behavior, decision-making and conflict resolution in the healthcare environment.
+This course includes a 20-contact-hour clinical integration experience.
 Prerequisites/ Corequisites: None.